do-good-2211/do_good_web/README.md

 <details>
   <summary><img src="https://www.loginradius.com/blog/static/a9dad0fc4bf1af95243aa5e2d017bc22/a8669/google_cover.jpg" style="width:43px; height:33px;" > <strong>Google OAuth</strong></summary><br>
-  <p>Signing in to the Do Good app is made simple by allowing users to sign in with google. </p>
+  <p>Signing in to the Do Good app is made simple by allowing users to sign in with Google. </p>

   More information on the gem used for this(`omniauth-google-oauth2`) can be found [here](https://github.com/zquestz/omniauth-google-oauth2)
 </details>